 Marketable securities - Equity securities with readily determinable fair values are measured at fair value with the changes in fair value recognized through net income.
-There was approximately (\$31,000) and \$275,000 in unrealized holding losses and gains, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three months ended February 28, 2025 and February 29, 2024, respectively.
+There was approximately \$259,000 and \$534,000 in unrealized holding gains, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three and six months ended May 31, 2024, respectively.
+There was approximately (\$380,000) and (\$411,000) in unrealized holding losses, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three and six months ended May 31, 2024, respectively.
+There was approximately (\$380,000) and (\$411,000) in unrealized holding losses, respectively, recorded in other income and expense on the accompanying consolidated statements of income for the three and six months ended May 31, 2025, respectively

 Interest rate swap - The fair value is based on prevailing market data and derived from proprietary models based on well recognized financial principles and reasonable estimates about relevant future market conditions.
-There was \$0 and \$45,288 loss on interest rate swap recorded on the accompanying statements of income for the three months ended February 28, 2025 and February 29, 2024, respectively.
+There was no gains on interest rate swap recorded on the accompanying statements of income for the three and six months ended May 31, 2025.
+There was a \$151,175 and \$105,887 gain on interest rate swap recorded on the accompanying statements of income for the three and six months ended May 31, 2024, respectively.
+On April 15, 2024, the Company terminated the interest rate swap agreement and recorded proceeds of \$228,000.